viresh-ratnakar/webifi/README.md

 ## Introduction

-Webifi is a text and audio interface that enables command-line interactions with web pages.
+Webifi is a text and audio interface that enables chat interactions with web pages.

 Webifi might be useful for people with limited sight.
 It might also be useful